qwd/dev-site/docs/_en/ios-sdk/warning/ios-weather-warning.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios key-ios lang-warning" %}
+{% include params.html p="location-ios key-ios lang-def" %}

 ### Sample Code